Writing a cover letter

 -

-Forget the reference number.
+Use the reference number.
 Include it as part of your subject line, to make it clear which opportunity you're interested in.

 Further resources

-- More tips and example cover letters on Prospects website
+- Example cover letters on Prospects website

 - Advice on how and when to disclose a disability